 Having spent 15 years designing for other brands, the team behind Uniform Standard launched in 2018 from their East London studio.
-The brand since launch has been committed to a sustainable approach to product development.
+The brand since its launch has been committed to a sustainable approach to product development.
 This includes using European recycled components to enhance their designs.

-The trainer’s outsoles, footbeds and insoles, are constructed with recycled materials.
+The trainer's outsoles, footbeds and insoles, are constructed with recycled materials.
 These are then partnered with premium Italian leather for a holistic, sustainable shoe.
-Delivered in plastic-free packaging they even lessening environmental impact by working with DHL to create a carbon-neutral delivery footprint.
+Delivered in plastic-free packaging they even lessen environmental impact by working with DHL to create a carbon-neutral delivery footprint.

 With multiple designs to choose from, these men's trainers are durable and well-made.
 If cared for post-purchase, these will be robust enough to last year after year.

 A band of surfers and climbers founded Patagonia.
 This group had relied heavily on clothing to be durable and functional and this idealogy became a founding pillar for the brand they created.
 Prioritising durability means consuming less energy, wasting less water and creating less landfill.
 Patagonia makes everything with a 100% guarantee, which means they will repair, replace or refund anything that is not up to their high standard.

 Patagonia knows everything they make impacts the planet and that is why they have built robust environmental and animal welfare programs as well as being fully transparent regarding its supply chain.
 Skilled workers manufacture all products within safe, fair, legal and humane working conditions